northern-information/yggdrasil-docs/collections/_commands/random.md

 category: musical
 phenomenon: "?"
 ---
 Slot a "random" phenomenon.
 This causes playback to jump to a random slot in the track.
-(The random phenomenon signature is the `?` character.)
+The random phenomenon character is the `?` symbol.